 With the fluid API there are also shortcuts to validators.
 You can call addValidator(new ..) when configuring a column.
 Additionally there are the following shortcuts:

-By default the Grid Editor constructs form fields matching the type of a column.
-That is, for a text columns a text field is created, for date columns a date picker, for booleans a checkbox.
-For certain fields you can change the default behavior and specify a custom editor.
-In order to tell a column that it should use a custom editor use the setEditor method of a GridEditorColumnConfig option.
-All custom editors are located in package net.datenwerke.rs.grideditor.service.grideditor.definition.editor.
+By default, the Grid Editor creates form fields that correspond to the data type of each column.
+Text columns are rendered as text fields, date columns as date pickers, and boolean columns as checkboxes.
+For certain columns, this default behavior can be overridden by specifying a custom editor.
+To assign a custom editor to a column, use the setEditor method on a GridEditorColumnConfig instance.
+All available custom editors are located in the package net.datenwerke.rs.grideditor.service.grideditor.definition.editor.

 Sometimes boolean values are not stored as booleans in a database but as text or int values.
 For example, you might have a text column with the values "true" and "false" or an integer column with values 1 and 0.
 In this case you can use a TextBooleanEditor or an IntBooleanEditor in order to still present a user with a simple checkbox, rather than a textfield or a number field.
 As configuration you can tell the editor which value is representing TRUE and which value is representing FALSE.
 Per default TextBooleanEditor uses the strings true and false and IntBooleanEditor uses integers 1 and 0.
 To change the default use methods setTrueText (resp. setFalseText) and setTrueInt (resp. setFalseInt).